 – Collaboration & Partnership for a Better World –

 CEMUS Forum actively organizes Open Events in collaboration with various actors in the local and wider community.
-We have many lectures, workshops,discussions and film showings etc. throughout the year, and a Uppsala Sustainability Festival at the end of each semester.
+We have many events free and open to the public including lectures, workshops, discussions and film showings throughout the year, and a Uppsala Sustainability Festival at the end of each semester.

 Much of the envisioning, planning and delivery work of this is done in collaboration with our students.
 Events are intended to attract not only current university staff and students, but also alumni, government officials, interested public and organizations.